-If you or a loved one have COPD and humidifiers are being considered, it is important to learn about the risks and common safety precautions of using a humidifier.
+If you or a loved one are considering using a humidifier to treat COPD symptoms in seniors, it is important to learn about the risks and common safety precautions of using a humidifier.
 Air that is too dry, for example, may cause or exacerbate health problems such as:

 However, air that’s too humid can cause mildew and mold to grow, which can result in a variety of health issues as well as damage to the home.